vasevarad/vasevarad.github.io/content/authors/admin/_index.md

 ---

-I am Vasudha Varadarajan, a postdoc at CMU LTI (since August 2025) working in the areas of NLP: understanding and modeling the human cognition as it manifests in conversations between humans as well as with LLMs.
-I am interested in applying NLP techniques to problems in computational social science to study socio-psychological phenomena through language use at scale, active learning, and improving conversational AI for psychometric surveys.
+I am Vasudha Varadarajan, a postdoc researcher at CMU's Language Technologies Institute working on understanding how social cognition surfaces in large language models, its impact on conversations and cultural sensitivity , and the safety risks associated with it, especially in downstream applications such as mental health.
+I am also interested in using insights from NLP and data science techniques (what we call "neo-GOFAI" - modern applications of good old-fashioned AI and statistical techniques) to study social / psychological phenomena.
 I am also interested in interpretability and explainability of language models, and exploring NLP for low-resource and code-mixed settings.
 I did my PhD under the mentorship of [H. Andrew Schwartz](https://www3.cs.stonybrook.edu/~has/) in the State University of New York at Stony Brook.
 I am fortunate to be mentored by [Maarten Sap](https://maartensap.com/) and [Mona Diab](https://www.lti.cs.cmu.edu/people/faculty/diab-mona.html) at LTI.

 If you have similar interests and would like to work together, please feel free to reach out!